chaoss/grimoirelab-graal/README.md

 mostly target Python code, however other backends can be easily developed to cover other programming languages.
 The currently available backends are:
-- **CoCom** gathers data about code complexity (e.g., cyclomatic complexity, LOC) from projects written in popular programming languages such as: C/C++, Java, Scala, JavaScript, Ruby and Python.
+- **CoCom** gathers data about code complexity (e.g., cyclomatic complexity, LOC) from projects written in popular programming languages such as: C/C++, Java, Scala, JavaScript, Ruby, Python, Lua and Golang.
 It leverages on [Cloc](http://cloc.sourceforge.net/)) and
 [Lizard](https://github.com/terryyin/lizard).
 - **CoDep** extracts package and class dependencies of a Python module and serialized them as JSON structures, composed of edges and nodes, thus easing the bridging with front-end technologies for graph visualizations.
 It combines [PyReverse](https://pypi.org/project/pyreverse/)